We want to make it as easy as possible for you to find the information you need.

 Who is Merseyside’s Police and Crime Commissioner?

-Jane Kennedy is the Police and Crime Commissioner (PCC) for Merseyside.
-Jane was elected to be the first ever PCC on November 15, 2012, receiving more than 56% of the public vote.
-She took up office on November 22nd.
+Emily Spurrell is the Police and Crime Commissioner (PCC) for Merseyside.
+Emily was elected to be the PCC on 6th May 2021, receiving 57% of the public vote.
+She took up office on May 13th 2021.

 What is the role of the Police and Crime Commissioner?